CT-Hackerspace/cth-website/site/index.md

 ---
-title: CT Hackerspace!
+title: Welcome to the CT Hackerspace Website!
 description: The First and Oldest Makespace in Connecticut
 date: 4/8/2024
 ---

-# Welcome to the CT Hackerspace Website!

 CT Hackerspace is a DIY and Technology oriented group located in Watertown, Connecticut.
 We provide a community workshop and prototyping center to help make your ideas real.